vitoramj/SimpleRobotWebRemote/README.md

 ## Compiling the Code

 Use qtcretor.
 If you don't have it, we recommend you to install it.
 Then run' run qmake and then build all.
-Otherwise you can use command line
+Otherwise you can use command line (don1t forget to run qmake first.)

 ## Usage